DEV451997/MP4/README.md

 Mt.
 Olympus  is designed with our users in mind, aiming to provide an enriching and enjoyable experience.
 Here are the key user goals we strive to fulfill:

 * Search Products: Whether navigating the site manually or using the search bar.
 Users can find and filter products with ease.
-* Secure Checkout
+* Secure Checkout: Be able to checkout ensuring security and peace of mind during transactions.
-* Stay in the know with the Blog.
+* Stay in the know with the Blog: Get up to date/featured news, trends and insights.
-* Find Inspiration
+* Find Inspiration: Outfits, Supplements and an array of fitness related content.

 ## Research